 - Have no more than 1 cup of coffee the first half of January (1st – 15th).

 - Have no more than 1/2 cup of coffee the second half of January (16 – 31st).

 - Enjoy and try all the alternatives.
 I have found many that I want to try, write about and share with you.

-- Only get coffee from a coffee shop 2 times per week.
+- Only get coffee from a coffee shop no more than 2 times per week.
 And when I do, it has to be a plain, coconut milk latte with decaf espresso or 1/2 caf small coffee.
 See, might as well just make it at home?!

 When I say, “track this all,” here are some of the things the journal features to help track:

 - Daily pages to customize what I’m drinking and making correlations with how I’m feeling.

 - The habits tracker!
 If you have the journal and e-course add-on, I’ll put up my January habits tracker with the coffee challenge pieces in the private Gut Healing Journaling Facebook group so you can see exactly how and what I’m tracking.

 - Monthly check-in chart; use one of the color keys to track the monthly experiment.